Radioactive sources, producers of waste outside the nuclear industry…

 Nuclear medicine institutions and biomedical research laboratories mainly use unsealed sources, which are radioactive elements contained in liquid solutions.
 Most of these radioactive elements are very short-lived.
-Consequently, empty bottles used to hold radioactive liquids, together with small items of laboratory equipment (such as tubes, glassware, gloves, syringes and needles) lose their radioactivity quickly.
+Consequently, empty bottles used to hold radioactive liquids, together with small items of laboratory equipment (tubes, glassware, gloves, syringes and needles) lose their radioactivity quickly.

 Used sealed radioactive sources are considered as waste once the radioactive substances they contain are no longer able to perform their task owing to the decline of their activity.
-Sealed sources contain a very wide range of radionuclides, including I192, Co60, Cs137, and Sr90 in the short-lived category; Ra226, Ac227, U235, U238, Pu238, Pu239, Pu242, Am241 and Cm244 for long-lived alpha emitters.
-Sealed sources containing alpha radionuclides are by far the most numerous.
+Sealed sources contain a very wide range of radionuclides, including the short-lived I192, Co60, Cs137, Sr90,and long-lived alpha emitters Ra226, Ac227, U235, U238, Pu238, Pu239, Pu242, Am24, Cm244 … Sealed sources containing alpha emitters are by far the most numerous.

 Maintaining a supply of sufficiently fresh radiopharmaceuticals is more of a problem than disposing of the empty bottles.
 The empty bottles used to hold radioactive liquids and small items of laboratory equipment (tubes, glassware, gloves, syringes, needles, soiled cotton wool) are very short-lived waste.
 They are put aside for a while, then disposed of with the rest of the hospital waste following a final check of their residual radioactivity.